littlefiredragon/WOTR_WoljifRomanceMod/README.md

 - Bubbles
 - ShadowRanger

-Credit where it's due to the TableTopTweaks mod, from which all content in the TTT_Content folder is shamelessly stolen!
+And credit where it's due to the TableTopTweaks mod, from which all content in the TTT_Content folder is shamelessly stolen!

 **Beta Testing**